Rivière-à-Pierre: Granite quarry

-At the beginning of the colonization of Rivière-à-Pierre, the operation of granite stone was a craftman approach.
+At the beginning of the colonization of Rivière-à-Pierre, the operation of granite stone was a craftsman approach.
 The stone was cut by hand tools using the power men's force.
 Granite industry has grown with the arrival of the railway Grand Trunk which came to the village in 1888 from the "Basse Mauricie" (Lower Mauricie).
 This railway connects the Mauricie to Lac Saint-Jean.
 The first major quarries were those of Joseph-N. Perron and Fortunat Voyer in 1894.
 The pink granite of the Langelier building in the city of Quebec came from the quarry of Fortunat Voyer.

 In the early 20th century, near the village, two new pink granite quarries started their production, one of which has provided the equivalent of two thousand wagons of stone used in the erection of pillars of Quebec Bridge in 1907.
 From 1920 to 1960, new quarries started for the extraction of pink granite.

 In 1938, the merger of companies Dumas and Arthur Fortunat Voyer et Fils, which began the new company Dumas et Voyer, contributed to the growth of the industry according to Quebec Natural Resources website.

 In 2005, 17 quarries producing panels and slices of stone, which serve in a variety of stone products, including monuments, walks, curbs, paving stones, the collection of buildings, making tile.
 Stonemasons also shape parts ordered on stones.

 The 1960s marked the operational phase the most significant in the history of Rivière-à-Pierre, while 18 new granite quarries come into activities.
 The extraction of green granite began in 1961, by the "White Diamond Granite" company.
 This variety of granite, designated Forest Green or Green Atlantic, became popular after being chosen as the materials for the erection in 1983 of the headquarters building of the IBM company in New York City.
 Two new quarries producing brown granite, began in 1962 by Dumas et Voyer company; the variety Caledonia is extracted and is particularly known for its purity.

 Since the discovery of granite Rivière-à-Pierre, fifty quarries were exploited.
-In the second half of the 19th century, small family quarries and/or craftman have been replaced or acquired by larger companies.
+In the second half of the 19th century, small family quarries and/or craftsmen have been replaced or acquired by larger companies.
 Modern facilities for sawing stone and transport have supplanted the old means of extraction.